defold/doc/docs/en/manuals/light.md

 ### Ambient light

 Ambient lights add constant light to the scene.
 They are not affected by the game object position, rotation or scale.
+They can be used e.g. for a general, background illumination or to make objects look unlit.

+Ambient light component is represented in the editor with an icon with arrows rotated to the center.
+Color of the icon is same as its `color` property.

 ![Ambient light with lower intensity](images/light/ambient_light_less_intensity.png)